Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzLoadBalancerRuleConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmLoadBalancerRuleConfig** cmdlet sets the goal state for a load balancer rule configuration.
+The **Set-AzLoadBalancerRuleConfig** cmdlet sets the goal state for a load balancer rule configuration.

 ## EXAMPLES

 ### Example 1: Modify a load balancing rule configuration
 ```
-PS C:\>$slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup" PS C:\> $slb | Add-AzureRmLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
+PS C:\>$slb = Get-AzLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup" PS C:\> $slb | Add-AzLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
-PS C:\> $slb | Set-AzureRmLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350
+PS C:\> $slb | Set-AzLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350
 ```

 The first command gets the load balancer named MyLoadBalancer, and then stores it in the $slb variable.
-The second command uses the pipeline operator to pass the load balancer in $slb to Add-AzureRmLoadBalancerRuleConfig, which adds a rule named NewRule to it.
+The second command uses the pipeline operator to pass the load balancer in $slb to Add-AzLoadBalancerRuleConfig, which adds a rule named NewRule to it.
-The third command passes the load balancer to **Set-AzureRmLoadBalancerRuleConfig**, which sets the new rule configuration.
+The third command passes the load balancer to **Set-AzLoadBalancerRuleConfig**, which sets the new rule configuration.
 Note that the configuration does not enable a floating IP address, which had been enabled by the previous command.

 ## PARAMETERS